fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

 REDIS_TEST=1 MYSQL_TEST=1 make test
 ```

+The integration tests in the `server/service` package can generate a lot of logs mixed with the test results output.
+To make it easier to identify a failing test in this package, you can set the `FLEET_INTEGRATION_TESTS_DISABLE_LOG=1` environment variable so that logging is disabled.

 Note that on a Linux system, the Redis tests will include running in cluster mode, so the docker Redis Cluster setup must be running.
 This implies starting the docker dependencies as follows:

 ```sh